-Consistent with your best value duty to work for continuous improvement, you will want to review your current arrangements for providing the goods, works, or services (either in-house or under contract) for economy, efficiency, effectiveness, and their contribution to race equality.
-You will want to challenge, from a race equality perspective, what is being provided, and why.
-Are there alternative ways to provide the goods, works, or services that would more positively promote race equality, having regard to the needs of service users and employees?
+Where the proposed contract will replace or follow existing arrangements for providing the same or similar goods, works, or services (either in-house or under contract), we suggest you review these arrangements for their contribution to race equality.
+Are there alternative ways to provide the goods, works, or services that could more positively promote race equality, having regard to the needs of service users and employees?
 You may find it useful to consider some or all of the following steps and questions, depending on the nature of the goods, works, or services.

-- Analyse any ethnic monitoring data you have collected, to see if some racial groups are affected disproportionately or are not being served as well as they should be. - Consult service users.
+• Analyse any ethnic monitoring data you have collected, to see if some racial groups are affected disproportionately, or are not being served as well as they should.

+- Consult service users.
 Is the service meeting the needs of those who have used it?
 Can it be provided better?
 Where use is voluntary, why have some people chosen not to use the service? - Consult the current service provider.
 Did they take any steps to promote race equality?
 Did they monitor outcomes (in terms of use, participation, or benefits) by racial group?
 If so, what did the monitoring show?
 What factors made a difference to the outcomes for each racial group?
 What problems or obstacles did they encounter? - Consult the officers responsible for the current arrangements.
 Did they monitor them for their effects on race equality?
 What did the monitoring show?
 Based on their experience, how do they recommend you make sure any future arrangements take full account of race equality? - Consult trade unions and employees.
 Do the arrangements raise issues of race equality in employment?
 How would they suggest dealing with these in the future?